ssachan675-cpu/gravix247-legal/terms-of-service.md

----
-title: Terms of Service
----

 # Terms of Service — Gravix247

 **Last updated: 14 June 2026**

 These Terms of Service ("**Terms**") govern your access to and use of the Gravix247 mobile application (the "**App**"), available on Google Play, and any related features and services (together, the "**Service**") provided by Gravix247 ("**Gravix247**", "**we**", "**us**", or "**our**").

-By creating an account, signing in with Google, or otherwise using the App, you agree to be bound by these Terms and by our [Privacy Policy](privacy-policy.html), which is incorporated into these Terms by reference.
+By creating an account, signing in with Google, or otherwise using the App, you agree to be bound by these Terms and by our [Privacy Policy](#), which is incorporated into these Terms by reference.
 If you do not agree to these Terms, you must not use the App.

 ---